 If you happen to go during the Christmas season, do not miss the spectacular holiday illuminations as well as the special Christmas market that opens in late November.

 Shopping at Cocoon City

 For excellent shopping, check out Cocoon City just outside Saitama-Shintoshin Station.

 The massive shopping center is separated into three “cocoons,” different buildings containing many different shops.
 If your time is limited, do not miss Cocoon 2—it has shops and restaurants, an event space called Cocoon Square, and the Cocoon Dining food court.

 Escape the city at Omiya Park , located just outside the New Urban Center near Omiya Station.
 Favored by locals, it is more than just a park—it contains landscaped gardens, forests, a zoo, and the Saitama Prefectural Museum of History and Folklore.

 At one end of Omiya Park sits Musashi Ichinomiya Hikawa-jinja Shrine, one of the oldest shrines in Saitama.
 It is said to have been built over 2,000 years ago.
 It is a massive shrine complex with tall, vermillion gates, a pond with a traditional Japanese bridge, several large buildings, and a large park surrounding it.

 Saitama Museum of Modern Art

 To the south of the New Urban Center, near Kita-Urawa Station, is the Saitama Museum of Modern Art .
 Also known as MOMAS, the building has a unique grid-like design.
-It houses works by major western and Japanese artists, including Picasso, Renault, and Chagall, as well as works by local artists.
+It houses works by major western and Japanese artists, including Picasso, Monet, and Chagall, as well as works by local artists.